domenic/proposal-arraybuffer-transfer/README.md

 ```

 If implementation conditions align correctly, no copies are performed here: `buffer` points to the same region of memory as `tempBuffer`, but now any bytes between `bytesRead` and `1024 * 1024` are freed, since they can be accessed neither via `buffer` (whose length is `bytesRead`) nor via `tempBuffer` (which is now detached).

+I mainly envision this being used as an alternative for `tempBuffer.slice(0, bytesRead)` that developers can use whenever they want to resize, and don't need two copies of the data lying around.
+In that case they can just use `realloc()` and perhaps get a performance or memory improvement if the engine is in a good position to optimize.

 This API is less important than the `transfer()` API, and I look forward to the committee's feedback as to whether we should pursue it or not.